 3For foodies – follow my acquaintance and Disney fan @snorris49 for ideas on where to dine out in Disney World, Disney World Resorts, and some Disney Land and Disney Cruises.
 For gluten free and dairy free options, check out her site at Gluten Free Dairy Free WDW.

 For anyone that has been following, my apologies, I know it has been like 6 months since I posted.
 I have an excuse though.
-We moved from Florida to somewhere in the ‘Deep South’! (that shall remain nameless).
+We moved from Orlando, Florida to somewhere in the “Deep South”!
 It was a bit of a big move.
 Took us a while to move and unpack; get established… now that we have settled in, I am picking up on this blog.

 Last time I had whined about something I missed.
 This week I am writing about something I took to right away.

 Coupon clipping is big business in the US.
 There are newspaper columns; books, TV series, (you may have heard of Extreme Couponing – not an exaggeration, it is a thing; YouTube channels; and blogs all teeming with advice.
 There are even services who will coupon clip for you.
-This blog entry is a narrative of my couponing journey but I do scatter it with advice and, like my other posts, will summarize my tips all at the end…
+This blog entry is a narrative, but I do scatter it with advice and summarize it all at the end…

 In Australia, I was excited to get a mini coupon booklet once every few months, or coupons on the back of grocery receipts, “Shop-a-Docket”.
 A lot of these coupons were for services I didn’t even need, like tyre replacement or roofing services or something like that.
 The only good ones were for fast food.
 My Dad would clip those.
 Occasionally, maybe once a quarter or less, we would also get a page of coupons from the local shopping centre.
 That was exciting; but then, not really.
 Again, stuff I personally didn’t purchase.